 Is Selling for Sale by Owner (FSBO) The Best Choice?

 Going the FSBO path is mostly done by sellers to avoid paying hefty commissions.
-However, the sales process is stressful and most sellers end up frustrated.
+However, the sales and closing process is stressful and most sellers end up frustrated.

 To save costs on commission, a flat fee realtor like CA Flat Fee can be a great idea.
 You save significantly on commissions and avoid the hassle of the sales process.